Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/pre-season/identify-game-challenge.typ

 = Field Elements #footnote[All images and diagrams are sourced from #link("https://content.vexrobotics.com/docs/23-24/vrc-overunder/VRC-Manual-2324-1.1-Release.pdf")]

-#grid(
+#image("/assets/field-elements/game-field.png", width: 55%)

+== Field Overview
+- Area: 12ft x 12ft foam mat, surrounded by a perimeter and divided in half by a barrier spanning the length of the field.
+- (2x) Alliance colored triballs for preload—one per team.
+- (22x) Triballs outside the field for Alliance match loads
+- (1x) Triball centered under the low elevation bar
+- (1x) Triball touching the Barrier halfway between the Autonomous Line and the Elevation Bar on the side of the Autonomous Line without a neutral zone
+- (1x) Triball touching the Barrier and the Autonomous Line
+- (1x) Triball between the Goal and the Barrier on the Autonomous Line
+- (1x) Triball in each Match Load Zone

+#gridx(
   columns: (1fr, 1fr),
   rows: auto,
   gutter: 50pt,

-  [#image("/assets/field-elements/game-field.png", width: 100%)],
-  [
-    == Field Overview
-    - Two Alliances, one “red” and one “blue”, composed of two teams on each side
-    - 12ft x 12ft foam mat, surrounded by a perimeter and divided in half by a barrier spanning the length of the field.
-    - The VRC Over Under field consists of sixty Triballs.
-    - Each Alliance has:
-      - 1 Goal
-      - 2 Match Load Zones
-      - 1 set of Alliance Elevation Bars
-  ],
   [
     == Triballs
     - 60 total Triballs can be in play